GeSamaras/CybersecuritySOC/Cybersecurity/Network/Nmap.md

   - --script=vuln runs all pre-written scripts in the vuln category (shorthand is -sC)
   - -D to mask scans with decoys
   - --top-ports scans through the most popularly used ports
+  - -Pn to bypass firewall' ICMP block
+  - -f fragments packets to make it less likely to be detected
 - TCP Connect Scans (`-sT`)
 - SYN "Half-open" Scans (`-sS`)
 - UDP Scans (`-sU`)